Generative Models From and For Sampling-Based MPC: A Bootstrapped Approach For Adaptive Contact-Rich Manipulation: APPENDIX

-\paragraph*{Cost Functions} Both tasks use a weighted sum of cost terms computed over the full-resolution control sequence (0.01s for Push-T, 0.02s for Spot).
-The cost components are: \begin{enumerate} \item \textit{Robot-Object Proximity:} L2 distance between the robot and object.
-For Spot, we penalize both torso and end-effector distances. \item \textit{Velocity Penalty:} L2 norm of robot joint velocities. \item \textit{Goal Reaching:} L2 distance and angle difference between object and goal, plus a progress term penalizing lack of advancement over time. \item \textit{Joint Limits (Spot):} Penalty for exceeding arm joint limits (leg joints are handled by the low-level policy). \item \textit{Fall Penalty (Spot):} Large penalty if the torso height drops below a threshold, preventing falls. \item \textit{Object Tipping (Spot):} Large penalty if the chair’s z-axis deviates from vertical, discouraging it from tipping over. \end{enumerate}
+\paragraph*{Training Details} We implemented our baseline CVAE and conditional flow-matching models as MLPs trained with a batch size of 40,000 and the Adam optimizer with a learning rate 0.0001, cosine annealing schedule, 500 warmup steps over 1,000 epochs.
+The model predicts 4 control points conditioned on the current robot and object state and the previous replanning state (history length = 1).
+Orientations are represented using sine-cosine encodings of yaw angles.
+Although Spot expects velocity commands, we predict absolute positions and convert them to velocities via finite differences during online control.
+Weights were tuned empirically. \paragraph*{Training Details} We implemented our baseline CVAE and conditional flow-matching models as MLPs trained with a batch size of 40,000 and the Adam optimizer with a learning rate 0.0001, cosine annealing schedule, 500 warmup steps over 1,000 epochs.
+The model predicts 4 control points conditioned on the current robot and object state and the previous replanning state (history length = 1).
+Orientations are represented using sine-cosine encodings of yaw angles.
+Although Spot expects velocity commands, we predict absolute positions and convert them to velocities via finite differences during online control.
+Weights were tuned empirically. \paragraph*{Cost Functions} Both tasks use a weighted sum of costs computed over the full-resolution control sequence (0.01s for Push-T, 0.02s for Spot).
+The cost components include \textit{robot–object proximity} (L2 distance between the robot and object, penalizing both torso and end-effector distances for Spot), a \textit{velocity penalty} given by the L2 norm of robot joint velocities, \textit{goal reaching} terms measuring L2 distance and angle difference between the object and goal with an additional progress penalty, \textit{joint limit penalties} for exceeding arm joint limits on Spot (leg joints handled by the low-level policy), a \textit{fall penalty} applied when the Spot torso height drops below a threshold, and an \textit{object tipping penalty} when the chair’s z-axis deviates from vertical.